sigma-s/100-Days-of-Code/log.md

 **Today's Progress**: FINALLY fixed navbar on portfolio to stay fixed at top (container needed to be ABOVE the navbar) .
 Also, fixed hamburger menu (needed to manually add bootstrap links from site opposed to using the quick links in codepen).
 Udemy course led me to finding this error.

+Edit: Never mind.
+That broke some other parts of the page (put whole page in a jumbotron and messed up the footer).
+Back to the drawing board!

 **Thoughts:** Trying to fix alignment of YouTube icon at top right, but I don't see anything different in my code.

 **Link to tweet:** [MightyJoeW Day 16] ()